-Step 2: Change Apache settings
+Step 2: Change Apache Settings

-This means that you've instructed how the world to beat a path to your subdomain, and the rest of the work is concerns setting up the server to field the requests correctly!
+In effect, you've instructed how the world to beat a path to your subdomain, and the rest of the work is concerns setting up the server to field the requests correctly!
 Now, it's time to configure Apache!

 A virtual host, defined as Apache in code as VirtualHost, allows a single instance of Apache to run multiple sites.
 Each site gets its own configuration entry in the apache2.conf file.
 In Apache technical argot, you are creating multiple name-based VirtualHosts for the same IP number.

 Depending on how your copy of Apache has been set up you may already see an entry for a virtual host, for the main site for the domain.
 Mine looked like this...

 NameVirtualHost 18.104.22.168 <VirtualHost 22.214.171.124> ServerName www.joabj.com ServerAlias joabj.com DocumentRoot /var/www </VirtualHost>...where virtual host IP number (126.96.36.199) is assigned to a specific domain name, in this case joabj.com.

 To add in support for subdomains, I created a VirtualHost entry for each subdomain, using the same IP number.
 So for technique.joabj.com and fishing.joabj.com, I added these entries respectively...

 <VirtualHost 188.8.131.52> ServerName technique.joabj.com DocumentRoot /var/www/Technique </VirtualHost> <VirtualHost 184.108.40.206> ServerName fishing.joabj.com DocumentRoot /var/www/fishing </VirtualHost>